Jeppesen: 2010s

 In 2010, Jeppesen received approval from the Civil Aviation Safety Authority of Australia to design, validate and maintain both required navigation performance and conventional instrument approach procedures;

 In 2010, Jeppesen was named the 2010 INFORMS Prize winner for its organization-wide use of operations research.

 In 2012, Jeppesen-designed arrival procedures are rolled out for Denver International Airport.

 In 2013, Jeppesen introduces Mobile FlightDeck VFR for general aviation pilots.

 In 2013, Jeppesen concludes sale of journey planning business to SilverRail Technologies.

 In 2014, Jeppesen rolls out FliteDeck Pro for Windows 8.

 In 2016, Jeppesen sold its Marine Division to Digital Marine Solutions.
 This includes the C-Map brand name and all products and services.
 This effectively ends Jeppesen's investment in the Marine Industry.

-In 2017, Jeppesen announced an alliance with ForeFlight, to integrate electronic Jeppesen charts with ForeFlight Mobile, a leading electronic flight bag application.
+In 2017, Jeppesen announced an alliance with ForeFlight to integrate electronic Jeppesen charts with ForeFlight Mobile, a leading electronic flight bag application.

+2020s

+In late 2022, Jeppesen was one of two Boeing subsidiaries affected by a cyber attack.
+Jeppesen's services were down for 8 days.